 The Restaurant is open for breakfast, lunch and dinner.
 In the morning there are pastries, eggs and other breakfast favourites.
 At lunch there is a small but delicious menu.
 This usually has at least one fish dish.
 But in the evening things step up a notch with a wonderful French-inspired dinner menu.

 Each night the chefs present a wide selection of specials.
-These often reflect the cuisine of the ports of call.
-In addition, the menu includes dishes inspired by Thomas Keller as well as Seabourn classics that are always available.
+These often reflect the local ports of call.
+In addition, there are dishes inspired by Thomas Keller as well as Seabourn classics that are always available.

 I especially enjoyed the Avocado, Artichoke and Orange Salad served with Bitter Greens and a Tangerine Vinaigrette.
 The Oven Roasted Rack of Lamb was also excellent.

-The Restaurant has open seating which means you can dine when you like and with whom you like.
+The Restaurant has open seating which means you can dine when you like and with whomever you like.
 Reservations are not needed.

 On formal nights The Restaurant has a formal dress code.